-During his career Earl has also served on the governing boards of twelve local, state, and national nonprofit organizations.
-Earl previously worked as a tribal development specialist with a special inter-agency initiative under President Bill Clinton to foster sustainable economic development activities within Indian tribal communities.
-During his tenure in the Clinton administration, Earl assisted with many economic development projects across the country and managed several federal contract projects.
-Shortly thereafter, Governor Mark Warner appointed Earl to the Virginia Governor’s Commission on National and Community Service, where he served as Chairman of the Commission’s program development committee, which provided millions in annual grants funding to agencies, nonprofits, and community organizations.
-Recently, he has directed development efforts for local and national non-profit organization(s) securing millions in philanthropic contributions and support for important charities and causes in Indian Country.
+During his tenure with a special inter-agency initiative of President Bill Clinton to foster sustainable economic development activities within Indian tribal communities, Earl assisted with many economic development projects across the country and managed several federal contract projects.
+Shortly thereafter, Governor Mark Warner appointed Earl to the Virginia Governor’s Commission on National and Community Service, where he served as Chairman of the Commission’s program development committee, providing millions in annual grants funding to nonprofits and community organizations.

 Having assisted several Indian tribal clients garner millions of dollars in new opportunities over the years, Earl has also helped found Native youth organizations, national Inter-tribal organizations, and the Haliwa-Saponi Tribal School.
 He has served as a board member for over a dozen local, state, and national entities, and is trusted by many clients to liaise on their behalf to organizations and government agencies.